 - Exclude a collection

-In my passed life, I must admit, I really did like queries.
+In my past life, I must admit, I really did like queries.
 They can be such a powerful tool to populate your collections.
 I always was looking for ways to pimp the usual types of queries we use.
-For example, my fellow dude Benoit has given us a fabulous list of operational collections that we can use for our day to day deployments.
-Now, with SCCM 2012 we could create a deployment collection and simply include one of the operation collections and voilà.
+For example, we developed a fabulous list of operational collections that we can use for our day-to-day deployments.
+Now, with SCCM we could create a deployment collection and simply include one of the operation collections and voilà.

 I personally like when things are a little more dynamic.
 If I target a deployment for 500 workstations, I would like to see that collection drop to 50, 40, 25 or whatever the count of objects as the deployment succeeds on workstations.